LeHuman/WifiClipboard/README.md

 Place the widget associated with this app on your homescreen.

 Next, use the included python script / executable to send data from a locally connected device to this app.
+Make sure you have copied the text you want to send.

 Any received text will then be place on your device's clipboard.

 Tap the icon twice to cancel.

+## Notes

 When the widget is enabled, the device sending the string only really needs to connect to the address listed in the app and send a string over the appropriate TCP port.

+My current implementation in python is a bit brute forced as it attempts to connect with nearly every host available.

+Security was not a concern as this probably shouldn't be used publicly.Regardless, encrypting the string being sent might help with this.

+## Compatibility

+Android app is built for SDK 21+, but only tested on 30

+Python script / executable has only really been tested on Win10.
+However, I believe implementing the sender is easier than the receiver.

+Sender does not necessarily have to be another computer or phone.

+## Improvements

+Originally this app was going to use bluetooth, however, I rarely use bluetooth, but I am almost always connected to Wi-fi.

+Find a way so that the clipboard is constantly in sync.
+One issue, however, is whether this is actually worth the background process.